511 keV galactic line from first-order phase transitions and primordial black holes: Conclusion

 \section{Conclusion}

-PBH with mass $3\times 10^{-17} \lesssim M_{\rm PBH}/m_\odot \lesssim 7\times 10^{-17}$ and fractional abundance $0.01 \lesssim f_{\rm PBH} \lesssim 0.5$ is favored to explain the galaxy center 511 keV line excess.
-PBH evaporation emits not only positrons but also photons contributing to the extragalactic gamma-ray flux.
-We investigated the novel PBH production mechanism from the cosmological FOPT aggregating $\chi$'s into FB as intermediate state.
-Through the attractive Yukawa interaction, FBs become unstable as temperature decreasing and eventually collapse to form PBHs.
-To realise this scenario, we selected the BPs satisfying several conditions: $\Delta N_{\rm eff}\leq 0.5$, stability of FB in the false vacuum, and upper limits of gamma-ray flux from EGERT/COMPTEL/FermiLAT.
-Incorporate the $\chi$ asymmetry $\eta_{\rm DM}\simeq 10^{-10}$, the phase transition with vacuum energy $\mathcal{O}(1)\lesssim B^{1/4}/{\rm MeV} \lesssim \mathcal{O}(100)$ produces the desired PBH mass and abundance for 511 keV excess.
-Consequently, correlated signals of extragalactic $\mathcal{O}({\rm MeV})$ gamma-ray and GW spectrum with peak frequency from $10^{-5}$ Hz to $10^{-3}$ Hz are predicted.
-In the future, these signals can be either confirmed or ruled out by AMEGO/e-ASTROGAM and $\mu$Ares.
+For the case of monochromatic distribution, PBH with mass $1.0\times 10^{-17} \lesssim M_{\rm PBH}/M_\odot \lesssim 8.0\times 10^{-17}$ and fractional abundance $10^{-3} \lesssim f_{\rm PBH} \lesssim 1.0$ is favored to explain the galaxy center 511 keV line excess.
+The meteoritical mass PBH can be efficiently produced from the scenario that the cosmological FOPT aggregates dark fermions into FB as an intermediate state in which the Fermi pressure and gravity reach to an equilibrium.
+Subsequently, FB becomes unstable and collapses to form PBH due to the domination of attractive Yukawa interaction as the temperature cools down.
+There exists several constraints from cosmological and astrophysical observations on this scenario, and we selected the parameter points satisfying the big bang nucleosynthesis $\Delta N_{\rm eff}\leq 0.5$ and upper bounds of gamma-ray flux from EGERT/COMPTEL/FermiLAT/INTEGRAL/SPI.
+Setting the $\chi$ asymmetry $\eta_{\rm DM}\simeq \mathcal{O}(10^{-10})$, the phase transition associating with vacuum energy $\mathcal{O}(1)\lesssim B^{1/4}/{\rm MeV} \lesssim \mathcal{O}(100)$ produces the desired monochromatic PBH mass and abundance for 511 keV excess.
+On the other hand, this scenario predicts correlated signals of extragalactic $\mathcal{O}({\rm MeV})$ gamma-ray and GW spectrum with peak frequency from $10^{-5}$ Hz to $10^{-4}$ Hz.
+In the future, these signatures will be either confirmed or ruled out by AMEGO/e-ASTROGAM/COSI/XGIX-THESUS and $\mu$Ares.
+Finally, we try to include the PBH mass function by considering the radius distribution of false vacuum bubbles during FOPT.
+However, the mass function trends to populate at low PBH mass, which hampers the 511 keV excess from explanation.